wiktorpiela/wiktorpiela/README.md

 ## About me

-An experienced specialist in data analysis, statistical modeling and developer in data-related industry, currently focusing on django backend development.
+An experienced specialist in data analysis, statistical modeling, automation scripting and developer in data-related industry, currently focusing on django backend development.

 ## Tech stack